sedge0183/X_and_O/README.md

 # X_and_O
-Game of Xs and Os playe din a terminal,
-Played through terminal
 Python3
+Game of Xs and Os played in a terminal